 Heatmap showing campaign traffic at CUX

 Do you want an example?
 There you go!
 We started the analysis of Valentine’s Day activities of the polish jewelry brand with a quick review of the behavior of users coming from the Facebook campaign.
 As you probably suspect, the slogan “Valentine’s Day” fits a lot of products in the jewelry industry!
-And this vastness was reflected in the heatmaps.
+And this vastness was reflected in the heatmap.
 We saw that people coming from campaign clicks, instead of focusing on a wide selection of rings, necklaces, and bracelets, went straight to the filtering option by price.
 The conclusion – simple and almost immediate – it is worth filtering campaign creations for our clients and go out into the world with the contextual campaign and an exemplary message “The most beautiful Valentine’s gifts up to PLN 100”.

 A company from the footwear industry has found about it to its cost!
 At one stage of the customer journey of their e-commerce clients, there were a lot of rage clicks, or furious clicks if you will.
 It was unfortunate that frustration appeared in one of the most sensitive places – at the checkout.
 Thanks to the behavioral analysis, we were able to find the solution quickly.
 On heatmaps presenting rage clicks, it turned out that the problem was caused by checkboxes with marketing consents.
 On mobile, they were too close to the edge and users had trouble with hitting the fields.